khkhkhkhader/Gitlab-CI-CD/pipeline for a Spring Boot microservice/README.md

 # 🚀 Spring Boot Microservice

 ## 📝 Overview
-This is a Spring Boot microservice project featuring clean code with integrated CI/CD using GitLab, as well as Docker and security scanning support.
+This is a simble Spring Boot project featuring integrated CI/CD using GitLab , as well as Docker and security scanning support.

 ## 🔧 Prerequisites
 - Java 24+